johnlumley/jwiXML/QT4Grammars/README.md

-- `1.1+`, being the `1.1` version with the addition of a set-subtraction operator (see below), which is used to exclude certain reserved keywords from some name concepts, such as `function` being reserved from use a the name of a function call.
+- `1.1+`, being the `1.1` version with the addition of a set-subtraction operator (see below), which is used to exclude certain reserved keywords from some name concepts, such as `function` being reserved from use as the name of a function call.
 As far as I'm aware, **this iXML feature is not currently supported by any other implementation** and whilst having been proposed as an additional part of iXML, decisions on it have not yet been made.